habitat-sh/on-prem-builder/on-prem-docs/content/docs/builder-example.md

 # The OAUTH_CLIENT_ID is the registered OAuth2 client id
 export OAUTH_CLIENT_ID=0123456789abcdef0123

-# The OAUTH_CLIENT_SECRET is the registerd OAuth2 client secret
+# The OAUTH_CLIENT_SECRET is the registered OAuth2 client secret
 export OAUTH_CLIENT_SECRET=0123456789abcdef0123456789abcdef01234567

 # Modify these only if there is a specific need, otherwise leave as is